jonashackt/crossplane-training/06-testing-compositions.md

   - command: kubectl delete -f ../../../examples/objectstorage/claim.yaml
 ```

-This should make sure, that our Bucket get's deleted in the end - when everything went fine.
+This will make sure, that our Bucket get's deleted in the end - when everything went fine.
 If not, we have configured our [collector inside the `TestAssert` config](https://kuttl.dev/docs/testing/reference.html#testassert).

 A full Crossplane featured kuttl test run should look somehow like this: